Reading

 -Children in Year 1 review Phase 3 and 4 and are taught to read and spell words using Phase 5 GPCs with fluency and accuracy.

-Across the school, classes also have shared reading lessons where staff share high quality texts which may be at a level above which the child can independently read.
+Using the Ready Steady Read Together programme these classes have 4-5 shared reading lessons a week.
+Staff share high quality texts which may be at a level above which the child can independently read.
 In these sessions, we aim to instil a love of reading, teach comprehension and explore new vocabulary.
 All staff will use these sessions to foster a love of reading through their own enthusiasm and love of texts.
-Shared reading is taught using Literacy counts' scheme 'Steps to Read'.
-Teacher's will also read texts selected from the wider reading suggestions in the Read to Write units.

 Reading plus is used in UKS2 to further develop reading speed and comprehension.